EndlessAcademy/Discord-Console-JavaScript/README.md

 <details>
   <summary>Expand</summary>

-# How to use these JS
+# How to use these Javascript
 It only works on web and desktop versions (Windows, Linux, MacOS), not on mobile.

 1. Press CTRL + SHIFT + I to toggle Developer Tools (Discord is based on Electron, which is basically Google Chrome)